Naturhistoriska/extract_mysql_tables.py/README.rst

 ------------

-The project is hosted at `<https://github.com/naturhistoriska/extract_mysql_tables.py>` and can be installed using git:
+The project is hosted at `<https://github.com/naturhistoriska/extract_mysql_tables.py>` and can be downloaded using git:

 .. code-block::

     $ git clone https://github.com/naturhistoriska/extract_mysql_tables.py
-    $ cd extract_mysql_tables

 Usage